wechaty/wechaty/README.md

 [![node](https://img.shields.io/node/v/wechaty.svg?maxAge=2592000)](https://nodejs.org/)
 [![Repo Size](https://reposs.herokuapp.com/?path=wechaty/wechaty)]()

+## WARNING

+### Wechaty is CONVERTING from Javascript to Typescript now...
+Please DO NOT clone/pull until this WARNING message gone.

+The usable version is: [v0.4.0](https://github.com/wechaty/wechaty/tree/v0.4.0) (2016/10/9) The Latest Javascript Version

+Or install via `npm install wechaty`

 ## Voice of the Developer

 > @GasLin : it may be the best wecaht sdk i have seen in github! [link](https://github.com/wechaty/wechaty/issues/8#issuecomment-228971491)